Graduate Student Travel Funding

 - Division of Graduate Education policy requires that travel reimbursement be made during the same fiscal year (July 1 – June 30) the trip occurred.

-- The Department will prioritize requests from students who have already used their $1,000 as part of the UCLA Graduate Division Doctoral Student Travel Grants program.
+- The Department will prioritize requests from students who have already used their $1,000 as part of the UCLA Division of Graduate Education’s Doctoral Student Travel Grant (DTG) program.

 - Conference travel funding will not be approved for students who have missed major Department deadlines for progress in the program.